 Loans for young people

-Loans like Education Loan or Home loan are good but in case one takes loan for buying expensive Car or exotic holidays that is a wrong approach.
-Also use of credit card should only be to substitute handling of cash and ease of payment and strictly it should not be used as tool to get loan.
+Loans like Education loans or Home loans are good but in case one takes a loan for buying an expensive Car or exotic holidays that is the wrong approach.
+Also, the use of credit cards should only be to substitute handling of cash and ease of payment and strictly it should not be used as a tool to get a loan.